+The College has an accommodation strategy in place.
 In September 2022, the College opened a new Business Hub to support its delivery of the management and administration T level.
-During the academic year the College also repurposed an area of the college estate to provide the required facilities to offer the education and early years and Accounting T Levels ready for their launch in September 2023.
+During the same academic year the College also repurposed an area of the college estate to provide the required facilities to offer the education and early years and Accounting T Levels in which were successfully launched in September 2023.
+Over the past year, further development of the College estate has taken place which includes the creation of a new state of the art film studio, 2 refurbished mac suites, the relocation and refurbishment of the careers department, reconfiguration and refurbishment of the LRC, the creation of two new computer spaces.